spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/install-agent-host.md

     ![View of the cluster profile creation page with the BYOS pack.](/deployment-modes_agent-mode_byos-pack.webp)

 17. Update the `system.uri` parameter with the desired Kubernetes image.
-Refer to the [Configuration Reference] page for a list of verified Kubernetes versions and distributions.

     Additionally, include the `stylusPackage` line following the example below.